GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Conclusion

 \section{Conclusion}

-In this study, spiral and ring classifications were performed for 687,859 galaxies down to the $r$-band magnitude of 20 mag, which comprised 93,236 spec-$z$ and 594,623 photo-$z$ sources at $z=$ 0.01--0.3 over 930 deg$^2$ in the effective area.
+In this study, spiral and ring classifications were performed for 687,859 galaxies down to the $r$-band magnitude of 20 mag, which comprised 59,854 main sample and 628,005 subsample at $z=$ 0.01--0.3 over 930 deg$^2$ in the effective area.
 We adopted photometry and redshift information from SDSS DR17 \citep{Blanton2017,Abdurrouf2022} and imaging data from the HSC-SSP PDR3 Wide layer \citep{Aihara2022}.
 To effectively classify the 687,859 images, we employed visual morphology classifications from the GALAXY CRUISE citizen science project, which is dedicated to HSC imaging data \citep{Tanaka2023}.
 We then constructed labeled training, validation, and test datasets to train deep learning models for spiral and ring classifications.

-Consequently, we obtained 385,449 spiral galaxies and 33,993 ring galaxies (93,236 and 10,869 with spec-$z$, respectively), which constituted 56\% and 5\% of the targets, respectively.
+Consequently, we obtained 31,864 spiral galaxies and 8,808 ring galaxies for the main sample (385,449 and 33,993 when combined with the subsample, respectively), which constituted 53\% and 15\% of the targets, respectively.
 The trained deep learning classifiers indicated AU-PRC values of 0.999 and 0.934 for the test data (table~\ref{tab2}).
 In addition to the prediction probabilities of the spiral and ring features, our morphology catalog provided stellar masses and SFRs for all objects from the {\tt Mizuki} SED fitting code, as in \citet{Tanaka2023}.
 The full source catalog is available on the GALAXY CRUISE website.